Pterodactyl vs EnderDash for Minecraft server management

 These products sit at different layers.

 Pterodactyl is a self-hosted game server panel.
-EnderDash is a hosted Minecraft operations layer for servers you already run.
+EnderDash is an agent-powered operations workspace for the daily Minecraft admin work that starts once your servers are already online.

 That means the right choice depends less on which screenshot looks nicer and more on which operational problem you are actually trying to solve.